 The three primary tide gauges in Kiribati span the time periods from 1993 to 2024, 1973 to 2024, and 1974 to 2024 for the Tarawa, Kanton Island and Kiritimati gauges, respectively.
-The modern satellite altimeter record covers the time period from 1993 to present.
-Satellite altimetry provides continuous and ongoing near-global measurements of sea level.
-Comparing the tide gauge data and the nearest data point from the satellite altimetry, one sees that the two sets of observations agree closely (Figure 1).
+Modern satellite altimetry data have spanned from 1993 to present, providing continuous near-global measurements of sea level.
+Comparisons of the tide gauge data to the nearest data point from the satellite altimetry reveal that the two sets of observations agree closely (Figure 1).

 During the overlapping time period, the rates of sea level rise from satellite altimetry and tide gauges are similar for Tarawa and Kanton Island.
 From 1993 to present, the tide gauge record in Kiritimati has a trend (1.7 mm/year) lower than that of the satellite altimeter data.
-The tide gauge measures relative sea level that incorporates the movement of the land and the satellite measures geocentric (or absolute) sea level, which suggests a contribution from vertical land motion at Kiritimati.
+The tide gauge measures relative sea level, which incorporates the movement of the land, while the satellite altimeter measures geocentric (or absolute) sea level, which suggests a contribution from vertical land motion at Kiritimati.
 The main cause of the apparent discrepancy, however, is the gap in the tide gauge record around 2015/2016, when there was a significant increase in sea level due to an El Niño.
 If removed from the satellite altimeter record, the difference between the rates is not significantly different from zero.
 The acceleration computed at all three locations - using either the full available record or satellite altimeter period - is not statistically different from zero and is heavily influenced by the presence of substantial sea level variations occurring about the long-term trend.

-The west-to-east decrease in sea level trends exhibited by the tide gauges (Figure 1) is confirmed by the regional map of sea level trends computed from the satellite altimetry data (Figure 2).
-The Gilbert Islands sit on the edge of a region with persistent sea level rise in the western tropical Pacific observed by satellite altimeters.
+Sea level rise decreases from west to east across Kiribati, as measured by the tide gauges (Figure 1) and confirmed by the regional map of sea level trends computed from the satellite altimetry data (Figure 2).
+As shown in Figure 2, the Gilbert Islands sit on the edge of a region in the western tropical Pacific with persistent sea level rise observed by satellite altimeters.
 The rate of 3.7 mm/year from 1993 to present is higher than the rate of change in global sea level over the same time period.
 Both the Phoenix and Line Islands have trends lower than the global average.
-This west-to-east difference in observed sea level rise in Kiribati is associated with the effect of the strengthening trade winds in the past few decades that enhanced the sea level rise in the west, superimposing on the effect of global mean sea level rise, e.g., due to ice melt and ocean warming.
+This west-to-east difference in observed sea level rise in Kiribati is associated with strengthening trade winds in the past few decades that enhanced the sea level rise in the west, superimposing on the effect of global mean sea level rise, e.g., due to ice melt and ocean warming.

 The year-to-year variations in sea level are closely associated with the El Niño-Southern Oscillation (ENSO).
 However, the effect of ENSO varies greatly across Kiribati, reflecting the geographical extent and changing relative influence of different physical processes.
 For the positive phase of ENSO (El Niño), sea level in the Gilbert Islands decreases while sea level in the Line Islands shows a substantial increase.
 Within the observational record, these drops can exceed 20 cm, although there is substantial variability from year-to-year.
-Similarly, for negative phase ENSO events (La Niña), sea level in the Gilbert Islands increases, with the opposite occurring in the Line Islands.
+Similarly, for negative phase

+ENSO events (La Niña), sea level in the Gilbert Islands increases, with the opposite occurring in the Line Islands.
 The Phoenix Islands sit between the dominant areas of sea level response associated with ENSO, so year-to-year sea level variations are less associated with the phases of ENSO.
 Nevertheless, there is still interannual variability found in the record on the order of 10-20 cm relative to the mean.